emrbaykal/PowerShell/simplivity-health-check/README.md

 - **Support Dump Capture**: Captures and downloads dumps from OmniStack Virtual Controllers.

--**Uploading report files to FTP**: Can be uploaded report files to the FTP accounts issued for the client.
+- **Uploading report files to FTP**: Can be uploaded report files to the FTP accounts issued for the client.

 ## How to Use